kdis-lab/EAGLET/README.md

 # EAGLET: Evolutionary AlGorithm for multi-Label Ensemble opTimization

-EME is an evolutionary approach for the automatic generation of ensembles of diverse and competitive multi-label classifiers.
-It takes into account characteristics of the multi-label data such as the relationships among the labels, imbalance of the data, and the complexity of the output space.
-The ensemble is based on small projections of the label space, considering in this way the relationships among the labels but also reducing the computational cost in cases where the output space is complex.
-Further, EME takes into account all the labels approximately the same number of times in the ensemble, regardless of their frequency or its ease to be predicted; so that the imbalance of the data is considered and the infrequent labels are not ignored.
-For that, the fitness function takes into account both the predictive performance of the model and the number of times that each label is considered in the ensemble.
+EAGLET is an algorithm for the selection of simple, accurate and diverse multi-label classifiers to build an ensemble.
+This method implicitly considers characteristics of the data, such as the relationship among labels and the imbalance degree of the labels when building the ensemble.
+In order to model the relationships among labels, each classifier of the ensemble is focused on a small subset of the label space, resulting in models with a relative low computational complexity and lower imbalance in the output space.
+The resulting ensemble is generated incrementally given the population of multi-label classifiers, so the member that best fits to the ensemble generated so far, considering both predictive performance and diversity, is selected.

 More information about this algorithm can be find in the following article:
 > Jose M. Moyano, Eva L. Gibaja, Krzysztof J. Cios, Sebastián Ventura.
 "Combining Accurate and Diverse Multi-Label Classifiers Based on Projections of the Output Space Using Evolutionary Algorithms".
 Submitted to ---.
 (2019).